nizwant/cloud_computing_project/README.md

 <img src="https://github.com/nizwant/Cloud-project/blob/main/deliverable/img/main.png" alt="main page of an app" width="700">

 Other pages:

 <img src="https://github.com/nizwant/Cloud-project/blob/main/deliverable/img/rest.png" alt="the rest of pages" width="700">

 In the end, the app allowed users to record or upload a song snippet, and within 5–15 seconds, it would match the snippet to a song and display the results.
 The user would then see details about the identified song and a link to its music video on YouTube.
+Users could navigate to it via `shazamclone.com`, but after the project was completed, we decided to delete it to avoid incurring costs, making it inaccessible.

 ### Architecture